 - Of course, it’s all good to challenge yourself but don’t let that “challenge” turn into a dodgy situation or outright danger.
 Top tip, if you don’t feel comfortable and you really don’t want to do something that everyone else seems to be doing, don’t do it – think of your safety and know your limits.

-Keep in mind our travel advice too: stay in the right area, make friends, and – if it’s all too overwhelming – get yourself on a tour.
+Keep in mind our travel advice too: stay in the right area in Manila, make friends, and – if it’s all too overwhelming – get yourself on a tour.
 Solo travel doesn’t have to mean being uncomfortable and overwhelmed the whole time.
 It’s your trip, so get on a tour for ease and learn stuff!

 Is Manila safe to travel for families?